luc-chante/Spider/README.md

 ----------

-Spider is a gnome developer tool for debugging HTTP services building graphically complex requests and display raw result
+Spider is a gnome developer tool for debugging HTTP services building graphically complex requests and displaying raw result

 Installation & Licensing
 ---------------------